Selecting Your Heater Type

 Available Heater Types

-| Baseboard | Electric baseboard and convection heaters | Proportional control for tight temperature regulation |
+- Baseboard — Electric baseboard and convection heaters.
+Uses proportional control for tight temperature regulation.
+Available on all versions.

 Baseboard Mode